• Skip to primary navigation

 9. Store.

-When you dehydrate kiwi, those numbers stay the same, so if you are watching your carb count, be mindful that those numbers don't change. (resource: WebMD)
+Nutritional note: When you dehydrate kiwi, carb numbers stay the same, so if you are watching your carb count, be mindful.
+1 cup of fresh kiwi equals 1/4 cup of dried kiwi, but their calorie count is the same. (resource: WebMD)

 Fresh sliced kiwi with dehydrated kiwi slices falling out of a mason jar onto a white wooden surface